QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

     // ...
     moduleDependencies {
         library_name { // The QSL Library to depend on
-            module_name { // The QSL Module in `library_name` to depend on
+            // Simple dependencies do not need a code block. module_name // The QSL Module in `library_name` to depend on
-                api() // Default behavior, should not need to be called.
+            // api("module_name") is also valid

+            // Only depend on this module when testing the code module_2 {
+                testmodOnly()
             }

-            module_2 {
+            // By default, dependencies are `api` dependencies; they are put on the classpath
-                testmod() // Only depend on this module when testing the code }
+            // of mods that depend on this module.
-            module_3 {
-                impl() // This library is only used to compile this module and is not part of the API.
-This should be rarely used.
+            // Impl dependencies are dependencies that are only used internally in a module,
+            // and classes from it are never exposed through this module's public API.
+            // For example, a dependency on lifecyle events would usually be impl module_3 {
+                impl()
             }
         }
     }